LTER-LIFE/FDFDT-Manual/docs/06-standard.md

 ::: {.examplebox .exampleimg}
 **Crickets**:

 In the cricket data, there were two different event types, one relating to measurements that have been taken on plants and the other to measurements of individual crickets.
 For the plants, each plot-treatment combination was measured once, leading to one event for each of them.
 The eventIDs were therefore simply the plot name and a treatment code, for example, PM1-T1 (PM1 being the plot name, T1 the first treatment).
 Conversely, defining events for cricket measurements posed more challenges due to the lack of specific date and time information in the data.
-By using data documentation, it was possible to identify which measurements were taken simultaneously, allowing them to be grouped into the same event.
+By using the publication belonging to the dataset and the documentation file accompanying the data, it was possible to identify which measurements were taken simultaneously, allowing them to be grouped into the same event.
 This approach yielded 18 distinct event groups per individual cricket from which we build the eventID by merging the cricket identifier with the event group number, e.g., Cr1-05 (indicating individual cricket number 1 and event group 5).
 :::

 #### Date information (eventDate, year, month, day)